Hexatan/articles-manager/README.md

 ### Data Loading Strategy

-While in production and in a real product we should aim to use SvelteKit's load and form actions for data fetching and mutations, with the restriction of MirageJS only being available in the browser, the decision was made to do the loading in the page component directly.
+While in production and in a real product, we should aim to use SvelteKit's load and form actions for data fetching and mutations.
+With the restriction of MirageJS only being available in the browser, the decision was made to do the loading in the page component directly.

 This approach was necessary because: